Tassos Marinos Tassos Marinos Joomla Extensions

 By default, the user-uploaded files are stored in the com_convertforms/uploads folder inside the media directory of your site.

-If you’d prefer to upload the files to another folder, click on the File Upload field in the form builder and in the Upload Folder option enter a path relative to the root of your webspace.
+If you’d prefer to upload the files to another folder, click on the File Upload field in the form builder and in the Upload Destination setting select "Custom", and under Custom Upload Destination enter a path relative to the root of your webspace.
 Make sure the path entered is writable, otherwise the file upload will fail.
+You can also use Smart Tags.

 How to allow multiple file uploads?